 What Causes Dental Fillings To Fall Out?

-According to the American Dental Association, various factors can cause a tooth filling to fall out.
+Various factors can cause a tooth filling to fall out.
 It could be as a result of the constant assault on teeth from eating and drinking, grinding, or even clenching.
 A tooth filling can also loosen and fall out due to tooth decay.
 Tooth decay causes your tooth to change its structure, resulting in loose fillings that no longer fit the tooth well.

 Other times, the fillings may fall out if you suffer trauma of some kind that caused your tooth to chip, or crack.

 A tooth filling is a form of treatment for tooth cavities.
 It is used to replace tooth tissue that has been lost to decay.
 The dentist removes the decayed tooth tissue before filling up the space with a filling material.
 While dental fillings can last many years, eventually, they will need to be replaced over time.